atea-backtothefuture/eduGenius/README.md

    ```
    docker-compose up -d
    ```

+   Note: When deploying to a production environment like Render, the port configuration is handled by the hosting platform.

-3. Access the application at http://localhost:14221
+3. Access the application at http://edugenius-xpph.onrender.com

 ### Option 2: Using Docker Directly